Program Overview

 Graduates of the PhD in Pathology program will be able to:

-- Communicate research findings effectively through written publications and presentations
+- Communicate research findings through peer-reviewed publications and presentations at local, national, or international conferences

 A PhD in Pathology opens doors to numerous career opportunities in academia, research institutions, and the healthcare industry.
 Graduates may pursue roles such as: